RoelKroes/TBTracker/README.md

 - Internal voltage
 - External voltage

+The code as is, is for the SX1278 module.
+If you have a SX1276, then change line 5 in radio.ino.
+See the comments in that file.

 You will need two extra Arduino libraries to be able to compile this sketch.:

  https://github.com/jgromes/RadioLib (Radiolib)